JMoneyGU/GU_Deck_Tracker/README.md

 - (4. Optional) defaultFontSize: If you want the font to start bigger/smaller when you launch the app, you can change this

+**3. Start the application**

+ - Seems simple enough, but you need to start it for it to work

+ **4. Play a game against the AI with the deck you want to use**

+ - Feel free to concede as soon as you are able.
+This step is required in order to log your deck because log files only have your deck against AI

+ **5. Click on Create Deck**

+  - This should load the application with your deck

+ **6. Play games!**

+ -  The deck tracker should automatically refresh whenever you start a new game!

+ ***Note: You need to repeat steps 4 and 5 whenever you change decks.
+Also, you can click on "Load Deck" instead of doing steps 4 and 5 if you end the program and restart it later (as long as you are using the same deck.***